ArcovanBreda/CEConvDL2/blogpost.md

 ## Recap on Group Equivariant Convolutions

-Deep Convolutional Neural Networks have been around since the late 1980s and over the years proven to be highly effective for image classification \[DCNN\].
+Deep Convolutional Neural Networks have been around since the late 1980s and over the years proven to be highly effective for image classification \[DCNN\]<!--Ik denk dat het niet echt boeit dat ze around zijn sinds the late 1980s-->.
 Empirical evidence shows the importance of depth for good performance and convolutional weight-sharing for parameter reduction.
-The latter is effective due to the translation symmetry inherent in most image data, whereby the data is roughly invariant to shifts, such that the same weights can be utilized to convolve different parts of the image \[group_convs\].
-Convolution layers are translation equivariant in a deep network: the output shifts relative to shifts in the input.
+The latter is effective due to the translation symmetry inherent in most image data, whereby the data is roughly invariant to shifts, such that the same weights can be utilized to convolve different parts of the image \[group_convs\]<!--Ik denk dat je deze zin beter in twe"een kan splitsen, zodat het vanaf "such that" een nieuwe zin wordt.. misschien: ".
+In this manner, the same weights ... of the image." -->.
+Convolution layers are translation equivariant in a deep network: the output shifts relative to shifts in the input<!--Kan aan het tijdstip liggen maar zie niet echt hoe deze zin volgt op de vorige, misschien linker toevoegen?
+Furthermore?
+Moreover?-->.
 This notion of symmetry can be extended to larger groups, including rotation.

 This generalization of translation equivariance is achieved through Group Convolutional Neural Networks (G-CNN).
 A CNN layer is equivariant to a group if for all transformations $g \in G$, doing the transformation $T_g$ on the input and then the feature mapping $\Phi (x)$ is similar to doing the feature mapping on the input and the transformation $T'_g$ thereafter: